KocBilge/Laravel-CRUD/README.md

-## About Laravel CRUD in 50 minutes for Beginners  from Scratch
+## Laravel CRUD

-This project is created to show you how to implement CRUD operations in Laravel with ease.
-Laravel will be used to create, read, update, and delete data from a database.
+You say that this project was created to show you how to implement create, read, update and delete data from a database using Laravel.
+Here we can enrich your text with emojis:

-If you want learn more about this project.
-You can visit [Laravel CRUD in 50 minutes for Beginners  from Scratch](https://youtu.be/_LA9QsgJ0bw)
+This project was created to show you how to easily implement create (📝 create), read (📖 read), update (🔄 update) and delete (🗑️ delete) data from a database using Laravel. 🚀